Maralbexi County: Administrative divisions

+Maralbexi County includes 4 towns (بازىرى / 镇), 8 townships (يېزىسى / 乡):

 Transportation

 Bachu is served by the Southern Xinjiang Railway and G3012 Turpan–Hotan Expressway.

 Economy

 Agricultural products include corn, cotton, wheat and others as well as sword-leaf dogbane.
 The central and eastern parts of the county have old desert poplar forests.
 Animal herding is prominent and rock salt and phosphate fertilizer are produced in the county.
 Industries include food processing, plastics, rug making, electricity and construction.

 As of 1885, there was about 30,600 acres (202,728 mu) of cultivated land in Maralbexi.

 Demographics

 As of 2015, 363,488 of the 382,186 residents of the county were Uyghur, 17,816 were Han Chinese and 882 were from other ethnic groups.

 As of 2019, the population of Maralbexi County was 95.13% Uyghur.

 As of 1999, 83.12% of the population of Maralbexi (Bachu) County was Uyghur and 16.41% of the population was Han Chinese.